Facebook Pixel Code

 People struggling with addiction experience repetitive thoughts that motivate them to seek substances.
 CBT trains them to find constructive ways to challenge these thoughts and not be consumed by them.

-Characteristics Of Non-12-Step Programs
+Characteristics of Non-12-Step Programs

-Non-spiritual approaches:
+Non-spiritual approach

-Objection to the disease model:
+Objection to the disease model

 Popular Non-12-Step Programs